martinez-zea/martinez-zea.info/README.md

 =====

 * `mkdir contents/projects/new-project`
-* if the project have images, place them inside an `images` folder on the project folder
+* if the project has images, place them inside an `images` folder on the project folder
 * create an `index.md` file with the content
 * thats it!